stepancheg/gwt-bug-diag/README.md

 2. Comment out call to nonexistent `foo()` function in class `Cccc`.
 3. Start devmode+superdevmode, using `./gwt-devmode.sh` or similar.
 4. Open page in your browser: http://localhost:8888/aaaa.Bbbb/Bbbb.html .
 Page works fine.
 5. Uncomment call to nonexistent function `foo()`.
+6. Open page in your browser: http://localhost:8888/aaaa.Bbbb/Bbbb.html .
 Result is the exception.

 * Problem is reproducible with GWT 2.7.0 and with 2.8.0-20150717.
 * OS: MacOS X 10.10.4